sst/sst/www/docs/packages/create-sst.md

 ---

 import MultiPackagerCode from "@site/src/components/MultiPackagerCode";
+import config from "../../config";
 import TabItem from "@theme/TabItem";
 import HeadlineText from "@site/src/components/HeadlineText";

 <HeadlineText>

-A simple CLI that sets up a modern web application powered by SST.
+A simple CLI to create new SST projects.

 </HeadlineText>